vinicius507/ft_malcolm/README.md

 # 42 Malcolm

-An ARP Poisoning tool written in C with the 99 standard.
+An ARP Poisoning tool written in C using the 99 standard.

 > [!WARNING]
 >
-> This tool is for educational purposes only.
-ARP Poisoning is a technique used
+> This application performs ARP spoofing, a network attack technique that can
+> disrupt communication on a network.
+Using ARP spoofing without permission is
-> in Man-in-the-Middle (MitM) attacks.
-It's crucial to understand the potential
+> a violation of security policies and may be illegal.
+It's crucial to only use
-> risks and only use this tool in controlled environments with explicit
+> this tool in controlled environments, such as a personal lab network, for
+> educational or testing purposes.
-> permission.
+>
+> This tool was built as part of the École 42 Security curriculum and is
+> intended for educational purposes only.
+The author does not condone or
+> encourage the use of this tool for malicious purposes.

 ## What is ARP?